Symmetry-required Orbital Selectivity in Monolayer FeSe: Conclusions

-\textit{{\red Conclusions.--}} We have identified a new band-theory-based mechanism for orbital-selective physics in monolayer FeSe.
+We have identified a new band-theory-based mechanism for orbital-selective physics in monolayer FeSe.
 Our DFT calculations support this mechanism by showing that, for the electron pockets in FeSe, AFM fluctuations couple strongly to $x^2-y^2$ orbitals, but weakly to $\{xz,yz\}$ orbitals.
 We have revealed that this difference can be understood by examining the symmetry properties of these electronic Bloch states, and stems from the fact that $x^2-y^2$ orbitals are intrinsically Fe-site localized, allowing the coupling to the N\'eel AFM order.
-To analyze the consequences of the strong coupling of the $x^2-y^2$ orbitals to the magnetic order, we have calculated band renormalizations from the first-order self-energy correction.
+To analyze the consequences of the strong coupling of the $x^2-y^2$ orbitals to the magnetic order, we have estimated band renormalizations from the first-order self-energy correction and show that they can account for the difference between DFT calculations and observed ARPES results.
 Finally, we highlight that the mechanism identified here for symmetry-required orbital selectivity in FeSe can be generalized to other space groups, which will allow new applications for our results on orbital-selective physics.